Zume: Zume, Inc.

 By 2018, the company announced that it would move away from pizza and make use of artificial intelligence and kitchen technology to become a platform for automated food trucks and would form a larger umbrella company, Zume, Inc. In April 2018, the company announced that it would begin to license its automation technology.
 It subsequently also began selling food packaging; it holds patents for sustainable food-delivery boxes.
 It projected revenues of $250 million and $1 billion in the final quarters of 2020 and 2021, respectively.
 In November 2018, the company raised $375 million from SoftBank, giving it a valuation of $2.25 billion.
 It subsequently focused on automated production and packaging for other food companies, and in 2019 it bought Pivot, a company which made plant-based packaging.

 The company sought a valuation of $4 billion in 2019 and generated significant public attention.
 Its packaging could not legally hold food in some jurisdictions, including San Francisco, because it contained PFAS, which are chemicals considered harmful to humans by the EPA.
 In 2020, the founders of Pivot, which Zume acquired, claimed the company was incorrectly valued at the time they were purchased for $20.5 million, which purportedly included $10 million in stock.
 By May 2020, the company started manufacturing compostable food packaging.
+In 2020 it laid off more than 500 employees including its entire robotics and delivery truck departments.
+In June 2023, the company was shut down.